“The World’s Strongest Prostate Massager.”

 How the Lelo Loki Stimulates the Prostate

-Before we dive deep into each aspect of the Lelo Loki, I want to touch on what I believe is its purpose in life:
+Before we dive deep into each aspect of the Lelo Loki, I want to touch on what I believe is its main purpose as one of the best prostate massagers:

 The Lelo Loki is an all-in-one-toy that hits you from three different directions for versatile prostate stimulation.
 It delivers the one-two punch.
 Or, I guess the one-two-three punch.

-- The Loki has pretty strong vibrations that are directed well to your prostate.
+- The Loki has strong vibrations that are directed well to your prostate.

 - You can use the handle and the curved shape of the Loki to deliver targeted pressure to your prostate manually.